oubotong/oubotong/README.md

 ### About Me 🧙‍♂️:

-I am a Full Stack Developer 💻 and a Machine Learning Engineer 🧠
+I am a Full Stack Developer 💻 and Machine Learning Enjoyer 🧠

 - 🔎 I like to explore and contribute to interesting projects.

 - 🛠️ I am recently building an AI assistant with customized knowledge and voice.

-- 🌴 In my spare time, I go hiking and and explore nature with my friends.
+- 🌴 In my spare time, I go hiking and explore nature with my friends.

 ---